Mounayer/OptimizeIt/README.md

 ### HTML

-This is a great feature which generates a `changes.html` html file in the output directory, displaying side-by-side the before and after of each processed file, usage:
+This is a great feature which generates a `changes.html` html file in the output directory (creates one if none exists), displaying side-by-side the before and after of each processed file, usage:

 ```bash
 optimizeit file1 --html